kristopherdelane/monopoly-simulation-optimization-R/README.md

 It will then bring in the value for all 861 possible combinations of dice rolls based on the Rent value * the probabilty of landing on the space.

+Rolling two dice will produce a Normal curve over a long enough timeline.
+For this reason the rent values of Electric Company and Water Works are 7(the most probable dice roll) times 4, per the card.